 Tool in Review - Music Mumblings

 With the silent but triumphant return of DagonDogs.com, what better way to celebrate than with an article about an entertainment medium that is rarely discussed on the website?
 Music!
 What’s more, it shall be about my favorite band!
 Why?
-Because Tool, despite having never officially separated or gone on hiatus, has finally released their new album, Fear Innoculum, a whole thirteen years since the previous studio album.
+Tool, despite having never officially separated or gone on hiatus, has finally released their new album, Fear Innoculum, a whole thirteen years since the previous studio album.

 Having been in a band for six+ years and not released a studio album of our own, I can relate.
 However, I’d be lying if I also said that I thought Tool would ever release an album after 10,000 Days back in 2006.
 Yet, the unthinkable has finally happened in 2019: Kingdom Hearts III was finally released (14 years after the release of Kingdom Hearts II) and Tool has a new album.
 With all these other miracles happening, I have to ask: when is Jesus going to finally show up again?
 But I digress, as usual.

 Tool has been one of those bands with which I’ve had a love-hate relationship.
 On the one hand, they’re my favorite band, because I have found that no other music group has managed to surprise and captivate me over the years upon listening to their songs multiple times.
-I love the way their songs would take me on journeys with the unique timing and tones.
+I love the way their songs would take me on journeys with unique timing and tones.
 I love how the lyrics would often have so many meanings layered under the rhythm of the words.
 I love how so many of the songs that I initially disliked have grown into favorites.

 On the other hand, Tool has managed to become something of a joke for me.
 The fact that they didn’t have any of their albums available on any online streaming services until August of 2019 is pretty ridiculous, even with all the legal battles they were going through for the past few years.
-Their reputation for being eccentric or egotistical, along with the somewhat standoffish attitudes that some band members have shown towards their fans or towards interview questions about Tool has always rubbed me the wrong way.
+Their reputation for being eccentric or egotistical, along with the somewhat standoffish attitudes that some band members have shown toward their fans or toward interview questions about Tool has always rubbed me the wrong way.
 Not to mention, the ravenously immature and arrogant people who seem to make up a vast majority of their fanbase—who are not afraid to let you know in social media comments how smart/cool they are for liking a band that’s better than your favorite one—is just embarrassing.

 Nonetheless, I put my “hate” aside for Tool and still listen to them—even more now than in the past few years, since they finally put their albums up on streaming services.
 I have my favorite albums that I never get tired of and I have the albums that I’m just willing to listen to on occasion.
 Now, at last, I finally have the album that I’ve been waiting for since I was still in community college.
 Where do they all stack up as a collection of albums?
 Scroll to the bottom for the tier list or read on to see my thoughts on each.